-- Disruption of classes or other school activities while on district property or on public property that is within 500 feet of district property.
-Class disruption includes making loud noises; trying to entice a student away from, or to prevent a student from attending, a required class or activity; and entering a classroom without authorization and disrupting the activity with loud or profane language or any misconduct. - Interference with the transportation of students in vehicles owned or operated by the district.
+Disruption of classes or other school activities while on or within 500 feet of district property includes:

+- Making loud noises; - Trying to entice a student away from, or to prevent a student from attending, a required class or activity; and

+• Entering a classroom without authorization and disrupting the activity with loud or profane language or any misconduct.

+Interference with the transportation of students in vehicles owned or operated by the district is also considered a disruption.